JOcular1234/odamsroyal/backend/README.md

 # OdamsRoyal Backend

-This is the backend API for the OdamsRoyal project, built with Node.js, Express, and MongoDB.
+This is the backend API for the OdamzRoyal project, built with Node.js, Express, and MongoDB.

 ## Features
 - RESTful API for properties, inquiries, appointments, and admin